 How To Bet On The NBA

-The LeBron James news has got you interested in NBA betting, has it?
-Well, before you dive in, you’ll need have a basic understanding of what’s happening.
-If you’ve never placed a bet on NBA basketball, here is a brief primer to get you started on your way.
+Has the NBA season gotten you interested in betting?
+Or perhaps you've been studying the NFL odds and decided to expand into basketball.
+Maybe, after poring over the NCAA basketball odds, you've decided to take a closer look at the professional league.
+Well, before you dive in and start placing your bets, you will need to have a basic understanding of what’s happening.
+If you’ve never placed a bet on NBA basketball, or if you are a seasoned veteran in need of a touch-up, here is a brief primer to get you started on your way.

 Probably the most commonly known type of bet, many sports bettors wager the moneyline.
 In a moneyline bet, the final outcome is all that matters.
 For example, let’s say the Cleveland Cavaliers are facing the Miami Heat.
 When you take a look at the NBA odds, the Cavaliers are favored to win, and the moneyline is set at -185.
 The ‘-’ sign is what indicates the Cavaliers are predicted to win.
 The number, meanwhile, shows how much you would need to wager in order to win a payout of $100.
 In this case, you would need to wager $185, and if the Cavaliers won, you would win $100.
 Meanwhile, Miami’s odds are set at +165.
 The ‘+’ sign shows that the Heat are the underdogs in this matchup.
 In this case, the number indicates how much you could win based on a $100 bet.
 So, if you were to bet on the Heat and they pulled off an upset and won, then you would win $165.

 The numbers we used in this case are completely arbitrary.
 The odds will be different for each matchup.
 You can also bet any amount that suits you, whether that’s $5, $50, $1,000, or any other amount.